Why should you hydrate?

 Pay attention and carry a water bottle

 By taking precautions and cultivating good hydration habits, you can easily avoid dehydration and its consequences.
 It is also important to know your own body.
-Pay attention to the signs and symptoms of dehydration and know when you may need to take a break to rehydrate.
+Pay attention to the signs and symptoms of dehydration; you may need to take a break to rehydrate.
 Additionally, keep in mind the amounts of water you should optimally drink before, during, and after your athletic events.
 Finally, try to practice good hydration habits, such as carrying a refillable water bottle with you at all times.
 You’ll drink more water than you think when it’s constantly at your disposal.

 Author: Brittany Partlow, LAT, ATC, and Alan Ray, MS, LAT, ATC | Columbus, Georgia